Kadry-jr/AI-Data-Science-Instant-/Ways to improve performance optimization in Database.md

 1. ### Indexing:

      Proper indexing can significantly improve query performance by allowing the database engine to quickly locate and retrieve data.
-Identify frequently queried columns and create appropriate indexes to speed up SELECT, JOIN,        and WHERE clauses.
+Identify frequently queried columns and create appropriate indexes to speed up SELECT, JOIN,and WHERE clauses.

-2. ### Normalization and Denormalization: Normalize the database structure to reduce redundancy and improve data integrity.
+2. ### Normalization and Denormalization:
+ Normalize the database structure to reduce redundancy and improve data integrity.
 However, judiciously denormalize where necessary to reduce the need for joins and improve query performance.

 3. ### Table Partitioning: